 Download the planning team’s report, The New Engagement: Exploring the Issues Across a Spectrum

 Once you’ve had a chance to review the Planning Team’s report, please provide your feedback by completing this feedback form.
+Have responsibility for economic or community engagement at an APLU member university or university system?
+Join APLU's Commission on Economic and Community Engagement.

 APLU believes it is appropriate timing for public and land-grant universities to dramatically expand efforts of engagement with partners in the communities they serve—members of the public, community organizations, business and industry, state and local government, and others.
 Fifteen years into a new century, the Kellogg Commission report Returning to Our Roots: The Engaged Institution needs renewed attention to realize its full potential.
 With vexing national and global problems creating immense economic, environmental, social, and psychological consequences, single entities cannot find and mobilize solutions.
 Instead, engagement with multiple partners is critical, and public universities can and should be conveners for such efforts.